I view my role as a humanitarian mission. I wake up each day excited to save lives and share knowledge that empowers workers to protect themselves

 You completed your first NEBOSH qualification, the NEBOSH International General Certificate in Occupational Health and Safety, in 2020.

-• Why did you choose this qualification?
+- Why did you choose this qualification?
 Ever since I joined the profession, other safety practitioners had consistently recommended the NEBOSH International General Certificate to me.
 It has a reputation for providing foundational knowledge in occupational safety and health (OSH), with a particular emphasis on risk management and control.
 Its structure and content equip safety practitioners to address a broad spectrum of common risks.
 In my view, completing the NEBOSH International General Certificate is a critical early step if you want to work in the OSH field.
-Here in the Middle East, it is often a specified requirement for health and safety roles, with many employers mandating that any candidates who don’t have this qualification when recruited, must complete it during their probationary period.
+I wanted to work in the Middle East at that time, where it is often a specified requirement for health and safety roles.
+Many employers there mandate that any candidates who don’t have this qualification when recruited, must complete it during their probationary period.

 You are now a dual NEBOSH Diploma holder, having completed the NEBOSH International Diploma in Occupational Health and Safety in 2023 and the International Diploma in Environmental Management in 2025, studying with NEBOSH Gold Learning Partner SHEILDS: